joshtyf/inky/README.md

 ## Progress

+### 26/04/2025

+Tried to improve the error handling of the entire editor.
+Right now, my editor is "bug free" (or at least I haven't encountered any bugs yet), so it's difficult to see if my error handling design is good or not.
+It's a start I suppose.

 ### 25/04/2025

 Major refactoring day.
 Moved the core editor code into a `core` package and kept the UI or view in a separate `output` package.
 The bridge between the two would be the `EditorState` struct that contains the necessary information/functions to update the view.